medcomdk/dk-ehmi-sbdh/input/pagecontent/Mapping_from_IHE-XDS_metadata_to_FHIR.md

 # Mapping from IHE XDS metadata to FHIR

-This table describes the mapping between the <a href="https://svn.medcom.dk/svn/releases/Standarder/IHE/DK_profil_metadata/" target="_blank">IHE XDS metadata</a> and FHIR DocumentReference, FHIR Messaging resources and FHIR Bundle of type Document, which are all found in the <a href="https://medcomfhir.dk/ig/document/profiles.html" target="_blank">MedCom Document IG</a>.
+This table describes the mapping between the <a href="https://svn.medcom.dk/svn/releases/Standarder/IHE/DK_profil_metadata/" target="_blank">IHE XDS metadata</a> and FHIR DocumentReference, FHIR Messaging resources, which are all found in the <a href="https://medcomfhir.dk/ig/messaging/profiles.html" target="_blank">MedCom Messaging IG</a>.
 The purpose of this mapping is to show how information from IHE XDS Metadata corresponds to the elements in a MedCom FHIR Message.
 <!--Mapping to the FHIR resources Composition and Bundle ensures that the requirements are adhered to in the FHIR documents, as the metadata information must also be included in the FHIR document.
 This ensures consistency and integrity between the two standards. -->
 The table illustrates the relevant elements and their corresponding counterparts in FHIR, where such exist.